 Your shortbread cookies are done when the edges just turn brown and tops are just no longer translucent.

 - ½ teaspoon salt

 - Preheat oven to 350°F. Line two cookie sheets with parchment paper or silicone baking mats.

-- Beat butter and oil with a hand or a stand mixer, then slowly mix in powdered sugar and salt.
-Slowly add salt and flour and mix until a thick dough forms.
+- Beat butter and oil with a hand or a stand mixer, then slowly mix in powdered sugar, vanilla, and salt.
+Slowly add flour and mix until a thick dough forms.
 This will take awhile with a hand mixer!